syncfusion-content/javascript-docs/js/Grid/Columns.md

 ## Unbound Column

-You can define the unbound columns in Grid by not defining [`field`](https://help.syncfusion.com/api/js/ejgrid#members:columns-field "field") property for that particular column.
+You can define the unbound columns in Grid by not defining the [`field`](https://help.syncfusion.com/api/js/ejgrid#members:columns-field "field") property for that particular column.
 Value for these columns can be populated either manually using [`queryCellInfo`](https://help.syncfusion.com/api/js/ejgrid#events:querycellinfo "queryCellInfo") event or by using column [`template`](https://help.syncfusion.com/api/js/ejgrid#members:columns-template "template") or by column [`format`](https://help.syncfusion.com/api/js/ejgrid#members:columns-format "format") property.

 N> Editing, grouping, filtering, sorting, summary and searching support are not available for unbound columns.